Two-scale integrators with high accuracy and long-time conservations for the nonlinear Klein-Gordon equation in the nonrelativistic limit regime: Main results and numerical tests

-\textbf{Energy conservation.} Then we display the long time energy conservation of our methods by presenting the energy error $err_H=\frac{|H(Z^n,Z_t^n)-H(Z^0,Z_t^0)|}{|H(Z^0,Z_t^0)|}$.
-For comparison, we replace S2O2 with the following one-stage exponential integrator:

-This method is non-symmetric and we shall denote it by \textbf{NSM}.
+\textbf{Energy conservation.} Then we display the long time energy conservation of our methods by presenting the energy error $err_H=\frac{|H(Z^n,Z_t^n)-H(Z^0,Z_t^0)|}{|H(Z^0,Z_t^0)|}.$ For comparison, we replace S2O3 with the following one-stage exponential integrator:{ }This method is non-symmetric and we shall denote it by \textbf{NSM}.
 The energy errors are shown in Figures \ref{p7}-\ref{p9} for different $\eps$ and large $\hh$.
 According to these numerical results, the following observations are made.

 a) The energy $H$ is nearly preserved numerically by our integrators over long times.
-S2O2 and S3O4 have an nice and similar long time conservation, and with large time {stepsize} $h$, the numerical error in the energy can be improved when $\eps$ decreases (see Figures \ref{p7}-\ref{p8}).
+S2O3 and S3O4 have an nice and similar long time conservation, and with large time {stepsize} $\hh$, the numerical error in the energy can be improved when $\eps$ decreases (see Figures \ref{p7}-\ref{p8}).
 There observations agree with the results given in Theorem \ref{Long-time thm}.

 b) In contrast, NSM shows substantial drift in the energy quantity and thus it does not have long-term performance in the energy conservation (see Figure \ref{p9}).
 The reason is that it is not a symmetric method.
-This observation demonstrates that symmetry plays an important role in the numerical behaviour of energy conservation.
+This observation demonstrates that symmetric conditions play an important role in the numerical behaviour of energy conservation.

-\textbf{Efficiency.} Compared with ISV applied to \eqref{nt} directly, the scheme of our integrators given in this paper is more complicate.
+\textbf{Efficiency.} Compared with ISV, the scheme of our integrators given in this paper is more complicate.
 For example, the two-scale method enlarges the dimension of the original system and this usually adds some computation cost.
-Fortunately, Fast Fourier Transform (FFT) techniques can be used in the integrators and we hope that the efficiency of our integrators is still acceptable even compared with methods applied to \eqref{second-order-syst} directly.
-To show this point, we solve this problem on the time interval $[0,1/\eps]$.
+Fortunately, Fast Fourier Transform (FFT) techniques can be used in the integrators and we hope that the efficiency of our integrators is still acceptable even compared with methods without using the two-scale technology.
+To show this point, we solve this problem on the time interval $[0,T]$.
 The efficiency\footnote{This test is conducted in a sequential program in MATLAB R2020b on a laptop ThinkPad X1 nano (CPU: i7-1160G7 @ 1.20GHz 2.11 GHz, Memory: 16 GB, Os: Microsoft Windows 10 with 64bit). } of each integrator (measured by the log-log plot of the temporal error at $t=10$ against CPU time) is displayed in Figure \ref{p10}.
 Clearly, our integrators have very competitive efficiency.